mesosphere/dcos-docs-site/pages/services/edge-lb/getting-started/installing/index.md

     dcos security org groups add_user superusers edge-lb-principal
     ```

+    After adding the service principal to the `supergroups` group, you can continue to [Create a configuration file for service authentication](#create-json) and complete the installation.

     **Granting specific permissions to the service account**:  If you follow the principle of least-privilege, you should not add the service account principal to the `superusers` group.
 Instead, you should limit the permissions granted to only allow management of DC/OS packages, Marathon tasks, and Edge-LB pool-related activity.
 You can grant specific permissions to the service account principal by running commands similar to the following:

     ```bash